ryanstout/micropilot/README.md

 python model.py
 ```

 This will take some time :-) About 30 minutes on my M1 Mac before loss stops improving.
 We used PyTorch Lightning for the model and the excellent `timm` library for the pretrained Vit.
-There is also a version based on mobilenetv3 (which is a much smaller model, but it's not quite as good) Change the `vit = True` if you want to try the mobilenet version.
+There is also a version based on mobilenetv3 (which is a much smaller model, but it's not quite as good) Change the `vit = True` in config.py if you want to try the mobilenet version.
 You could definitely run the mobilenet version on the car itself.
 (And maybe the Vit also)

 As the model trains, it will save the top epochs in the checkpoints folder.
 I also have it setup to log to wandb, but this is optional.
-Once you have a top performing checkpoint, you can update the model path on line 36 of `drive_client.py`
+Once you have a top performing checkpoint, you can update the model checkpoint path in `config.py`

 ### Run Autopilot